SudharsanK58/standaloneValidationBenchMarkDevice/README.md

 ## Communication

-- RESTful APIs for communication between the ESP32 module, server, and dashboard panel
+- RESTful APIs for communication between the ESP32 module, MongoDB, server, and dashboard panel